Pradeep-env/PortLabel/README.md

 - Shell script only for the core tool — keep it dependency-free
 - Hosts file edits must stay scoped to the `portlabel-start / portlabel-end` block
 - Caddy config changes must not break the fallback page behavior
+- Devmode changes must not affect the main portlabel.sh behavior
 - Open an issue before major changes

 ---